 - Heating up your tunnel (optional)

-Panel houses – are a mix between a polytunnel and a greenhouse.
-They use a variety of a polytunnel frame, and plastic panels are added on top.
+Are a mix between a polytunnel and a greenhouse.
+They use a variety of polytunnel frames, and plastic panels are added on top.
 They are more expensive than regular polytunnels but are better protected and insulated.

 Common Polytunnel Plants